stephentambussi/SCU/COEN225/final_studying/README.txt

 FROM LECTURE 8
 1.3.3 Study questions:
-a) how many procesess if we add another fork call to fork2.c
+a) how many processes if we add another fork call to fork2.c

+   @ 8 processes are created in total -- 3 fork calls = 8 processes

-b) how can we modify forkipc.c such that parent process places a string in shared memory for child process to convert to upper case, in the same shared memory
+b) how can we modify forkipc.c (shared_mem.c) such that parent process places a string in shared memory for child process to convert to upper case, in the same shared memory

+   @ See shared_mem_mod.c

 c) if both parent and child processes are sleeping for 100 seconds and parent is killed, what becomes the new parent of the child process

+   @ Child process becomes what is known as a 'orphan process' and it is adopted by the 'init process' which is the first process to start when the computer boots up.

 d) modify newshell.c such that if the entered command returns a non zero code, the newshell will terminate.
    For instance, if you enter the cat command below and the file xyz does not exist, the return code is non zero.
    $ cat xyz